westanvv/docker-apache-php/README.md

 <img src="./images/creating_server.png" width="400" />

-- **_Note_** that the last Intellij Idea creates connection on first run.
-You just to accept connection
+- **_Note_** that the last Intellij Idea creates a connection on the first run.
+You just to accept a connection

 ## SSH connection

-If it is necessary, there is possibility to create ssh connection inside docker container:
+If it is necessary, there is a possibility to create ssh connection inside docker container:

 <img src="./images/ssh_connection.png" width="400" />